Dialogic Action CIC t/a Dialogica

-Our directors (see below) are eligible to take part in the business, vote at general meetings and be eligible for selection of activities.
-Strategy is influenced and guided by our participants.
-The affairs of Dialogica will be conducted by a Committee which consists of the Chair, Treasurer, and Secretary, who will be elected at our first Annual General Meeting in 2020.
+We have an autistic-majority board of directors (see below) and each is eligible to take part in the business, vote at general meetings and be eligible for selection of activities.
+Strategy is influenced and guided by our friends, community members, clients and participants in a variety of ways.

 You can support us in different ways.